Skip to Content

 Insights into Investment Appraisal, Corporate Governance; Capital Structure; Dividend Policy; IPOs; Mergers and Acquisitions.

-Market Microstructure (optional)
+Financial Market Structure (optional)

 Provides an in-depth understanding of key participants, structures and trading processes that underpin capital markets.